 Healthcare organizations receive many requests like this, so it can be helpful to establish a program to help sort and respond to these inquiries.
 At the same time, these requests can generate ethical concerns from other community members about donors receiving a higher level of care.

 It’s important to carefully consider the pros and cons of a facilitated access program for your organization.
 Assess how such a program could fit into your organization’s culture and values.
-If you do decide to continue offering or start a facilitated access program, anticipate potential reactions from community members and determine how you’ll respond to them.
+If you decide to continue offering or start a facilitated access program, anticipate potential reactions from community members and determine how you’ll respond to them.

 6. Foster community partnerships.